 There is adequate signposting to external sources of support and advice for staff, parents and pupils There are numerous posters around school, which give the names and details of who to contact if support and advice is needed.
 This information can also be found on the school website.
 Pupils are clear about who they can talk to if they have any concerns and staff regularly talk to the children to ensure they are clear of what they need to do and who they need to see.
-Also, on the staff share is a files set up for staff on information relating to safeguarding.
+Also, on the staff/governor shared Microsoft teams page files set up for staff on information/guidance relating to safeguarding.